Q. Timeout Error occurs in sending and receiving.

 The commands to the device differ for each device, so please refer to the manual for each device.

-( Many devices seem to prepare data by applying a trigger (GET command), so it is recommended to execute the trigger in self-diagnosis and then try reception.)
+( Many devices seem to prepare data by applying a trigger (GET command), so it is recommended to execute the trigger in Diagnosis program and then try reception.)

 The default timeout time setting is 10 seconds.

-The timeout time setting can be changed using the GpTimeout() function, so changing this is one countermeasure.
+The timeout time setting can be changed using the GpibSetTimeOut() function, so changing this is one countermeasure.

 The setting range is the specified value (0 to FFFFFFFFFFH) x 1 [msec] (0 msec to 4294967295 msec).